tiltedphoques/TiltedEvolution/README.md

 ## Getting started
 To play Tilted Online, grab the latest released binaries from the [releases page](https://github.com/tiltedphoques/TiltedOnline/releases).

-Check out the [build guide](docs/BuildGuide.md) for setup and developing the project.
-When writing code, check the [code guidelines](docs/CodeGuidelines.md) and make sure to run clang-format!
+Check out the [build guide](https://wiki.tiltedphoques.com/tilted-online/coding/build-guide) for setup and development info on the project.
+When writing code, check the [code guidelines](https://wiki.tiltedphoques.com/tilted-online/coding/code-guidelines) and make sure to run clang-format!

 ## Contributing
 Have some experience in C++, and want to help advance the project faster?
 Contribute!
 - Check the issues, it's a good place to start when you don't know what to do.
 - Fork the repository and create pull requests to this repository.
-- Try to keep your code clean, following the [code guidelines](docs/CodeGuidelines.md).
+- Try to keep your code clean, following the [code guidelines](https://wiki.tiltedphoques.com/tilted-online/coding/code-guidelines).

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)